KimDeRoover/MixtureMG_FA/README.md

 mu_gs = group-specific means, acces means of group g via mu_gs[g,]

-bestloglik = loglikelihood of best start
+bestloglik = loglikelihood of best start (iterated till complete convergence)

-logliks = loglikelihoods of all starts
+logliks = loglikelihoods of all starts (iterated till preliminary convergence, see paper)

 nrpars = number of free parameters, to be used for model selection in combination with bestloglik